DisownedWheat/BabylonJS-Game-Logic-Examples/README.md

 These are also only my personal experiences so don't consider this an authoritative souce but more as an example to get you started on your own ideas.

-## Running Examples
-All examples have a `dist` directory where you will find the bundled output that can run directly in the browser.

 ## Building Examples
-- Ensure you have ParcelJS installed `npm i -g parcel-bundler`
+- Run `npm install`
-- Run `npm build[x]`  where `x` is the number of the directory (1 is Inheritance, 2 is Behaviours & Observables, etc.)
+- Run `npm buildX`  where `X` is the number of the directory (1 is Inheritance, 2 is Behaviours & Observables, etc.)
-- Run `npm buildAll` to build all examples.
+- Run `npm buildAll` to build all examples
+- Each example will have its output in its own `dist` directory

 # Observations

-Please do note that these are my personal experiences and in no way should my mediocre programming skills be taken as gospel for or against these options.
+Please do note that these are my personal experiences and should in no way taken as gospel for or against these options.

 ## Inheritance